cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 - How can I build a phylogenetic tree from my consensus sequences?
 - How can I produce multiple sequence alignment of the consensus sequences?
-- (TODO) How can I place my consensus sequences in the global phylogeny?

 **Learning Objectives**